memories embed desires

 Latency in the context of this work references not only a delay, but also the “virtual”, in the meaning of existing or “present but needing particular conditions to become active, obvious, or completely developed” [1].
 A latent imaging and imagining therefore describes the practice of visualizing an imaginary that finds itself in the realm of the virtual and contingent - possible to become factual, but not (yet) unfolded.

-An important critical moment in this work can be found in how the imaginary images take their form: Based on a dataset of millions of images labelled as "girl" [2], the used AI tool generates images which the AI considers as female-passing.
-So not only does the AI come from a stochastic process of coming to terms with what it classifies as "girl", what might also be called a potential bias, considering it is not transparent what images specifically have been used.
-Also, the idea of what passes as "girl" (used as a prompt) to the AI, can be observed in the resulting images: A cute white blonde healthy middle-class-looking girl.
+An important critical moment in this work can be found in how the imaginary images take their form: Based on a dataset of millions of images labelled as "girl" [2], the used so-called "AI" tool generates images which the system considers as female-passing.
+The system uses a stochastic process to coming to terms with what it classifies as "girl", what might also be called a potential bias, considering it is not transparent what images specifically have been used.
+The idea of what passes as "girl" (used as a prompt) to the system, can be observed in the resulting images: A cute happy white blonde healthy middle-class-looking girl.
 Only adding more detailed descriptions to the prompts, such as "girl with brown hair", "a young girl in a t-shirt", led to better, more realistic results for the purpose of this work.

 Exhibitions